 GALAPAGOS & AMAZON

-Avalon Waterways charters Metropolitan Touring’s 42-passenger ISABELLA II (b.
-1979 and reconstructed 2000) for a 4-night Galapagos cruise that adds up to a 9-day cruise with the inclusion of sights in and around Ecuador, a 15-day cruise tour that combines the 4-night Galapagos cruise with a land tour to Cusco and Machu Picchu (Peru) and Quito (Ecuador), and a 19-day cruise tour with the addition of the Amazon including day cruises on the river.
-The ship’s cabins are all outside and apart from the Master Cabin, all open to a side deck rather than an interior corridor.
-Departures are throughout the year.
+Avalon Waterways charters the TREASURE OF GALAPAGOS, a catamaran with accommodations for 18 (b.
+2009 and refurbished 2017) for a 4-night Galapagos cruise that adds up to a 8-day cruise-tour with the inclusion of sights in and around Quito, Ecuador, an 12-day cruise tour that add a 3-night Amazon River lodge stay, a 15-day cruise tour that combines the 4-night Galapagos cruise with a land tour to Cusco and Machu Picchu (Peru) and Quito (Ecuador), and a 20-day cruise tour with the addition of the Amazon River lodge including day cruises on the river, and one that includes a 3-night Amazon River cruise aboard the 44-passenger DELFIN III.
+The ship’s cabins are all outside and consists of staterooms measuring 237 sq. ft. , corner staterooms 253 sq. ft. and the owner’s at 537 sq. ft.
+Departures January to July and September to November.

-Avalon charters the 43-passenger Peruvian-flag AMAZON DISCOVERY (b.2015) for 3-night cruises of the Peruvian Amazon from Iquitos, to look for wildlife in the river and the surrounding rain forest landscapes plus village visits both combined with a land tour to Lima, the capital of Peru and Cusco and Machu Picchu.
+Avalon charters the 44-passenger Peruvian-flag DELFIN III (formerly AMAZON DISCOVERY (b.2015) for 3-night cruises of the Peruvian Amazon from Iquitos, to look for wildlife in the river and the surrounding rain forest landscapes plus village visits both combined with 11- and 13-day land tours that include Lima, the capital of Peru, Cusco and Machu Picchu and the longest, the Nazca Lines.
+18- and 2-day cruise tours combine the Amazon River cruise with the land destinations in Peruu and Ecuador plus a Galapagos cruise.
 The river boat’s 237- and 253-sq. ft. cabins with huge floor-to-ceiling picture windows are spread over two of the three decks.
 Beds may be configured as twins or king-size.
 In addition, there is one single and a 597-sq. ft. suite that faces forward.
 Public spaces are an indoor and covered outdoor lounge, aft dining room with large view windows, a spa, small gym and plunge pool.
 A 24-hour medic is aboard.
-Departures are roughly two a month 9 months out of 12 (not July, August & December).
+Departures are January-June and September to November.

 9-night Egyptian cruise tours, operating year-round, include hotel stays in Cairo for the museum and the Pyramids, Sphinx and Memphis that bracket a 4-night Nile cruise to Luxor, Aswan, Edfu and Kom Ombo.
 The Sonesta St. George offers 47 deluxe cabins at 236 sq. ft. and 10 suites measuring 473 sq. ft.
 All accommodations have French windows that allow you to stand at the rail and let breezes enter.
 The well-appointed five-deck vessel has an observation lounge, main lounge, dining room on the lowest deck and a Sun Deck with ample seating both covered and open and a small pool.